- May 4, 2018

 - Posted by: JPFarley

 - Category: Healthcare Costs

-I was at a meeting last week and heard an interesting speech made by Martin Makary, M.D.
-He is a Harvard trained and currently an oncology surgeon at Johns Hopkins.
-In addition, he is researcher and expert in healthcare innovation and quality measurement science.
+I was at a meeting recently and heard an interesting speech made by Martin Makary, M.D., a Harvard trained oncology surgeon, currently at Johns Hopkins.
+In addition, he is a researcher and expert in healthcare innovation and quality measurement science.